chainer/chainer/docs/source/reference/initializers.rst

   Unless explicitly specified, it is :class:`~chainer.initializers.LeCunNormal` with scale value 1.

-An `initializer` has an intrinsic attribute of `~numpy.dtype`, which can be set with the ``dtype`` argument when the `initializer` object is created.
-This sets `initializers.Initializer.dtype`, and all future initializer calls will throw an error if the `~numpy.dtype` of the given array is different.

 If an `initializer` object has the `~numpy.dtype` attribute, the `initializer` can assume that the array to feed the data into has that `~numpy.dtype`.
 If the required dtype, depending on the context where the `initializer` is used, does not match the `~numpy.dtype` attribute, Chainer will report an error.

 Base class